 Use, possession or sale of cocaine in Colorado

-Colorado's laws on controlled substances make it a crime to knowingly use, possess, or sell cocaine.
+Colorado law on controlled substances makes it a crime to knowingly use, possess, or sell cocaine.

 Cocaine is a Colorado and federal Schedule II drug.
 This means that according to the government, it has a high potential for abuse, restricted medical use, and the potential for severe psychological or physical dependence.

 Using cocaine is a misdemeanor, while possessing or selling it is a felony.

 However, there are numerous defenses to these crimes, including (without limitation):

 - The cocaine wasn't yours,